Last updated: December 2022

 Riding on the roads can be risky business and we’ve all had our fair share of near misses with other road users.
 However, sometimes we, the cyclist, can be the ones to blame and even be sued as a result of an accident.
+That's where the 'public liability' part of a specialist cycling insurance policy can be so important.

 Accidents and damage occur usually due to negligence.
 It can be negligence of the driver, the rider, the local council and road maintenance office, or even negligence of the car or bike manufacturers.
 We will be focusing on cyclist-on-car incidents here.